Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 Use this procedure to update compute node BIOS firmware using FAS.
 There are two nodes that must be updated, which have the “Node0.BIOS” and “Node1.BIOS” targets.

 #### Prerequisites
 -   The Cray nodeBMC device needs to be updated before the nodeBIOS because the nodeBMC adds a new field Redfish \(softwareID\) that the NodeX.BIOS update will require.
-See "Update Liquid-Cooled Node or Switch Firmware" for more information.
+See [Update Liquid-Cooled Node or Switch Firmware](#liquidcooled) for more information.
 -   Compute node BIOS updates require the nodes to be off.
 If nodes are not off when update command is issued, it will report as a failed update.
 -   The Cray command line interface \(CLI\) tool is initialized and configured on the system.